nueyfreeman/ScattegoriesGame/README.txt

-Recreating an old party game using lists and directories in python.
+Recreating an old party game in python as a learning tool.
+Improving it by adding features and complexity to practice new concepts.

-Currently: Struggling to implement a functional design which accomodates a round of play for multiple players and correctly logs their responses.
+Currently: